SSpzcee/Asunder-PHB/phb/md/oneup.md

 ### **Weapon Master**

 You know your weapons.
 You know how to use them, and how to change them to suit your style.
+You gain the following benefits:

 You may draw and sheath Weapons as a Speed 0 Action.
 You may draw a small weapon as part of an Interrupt.

-Your Weapon Focus ability applies to all weapons, only needing to be taken once, and it only increases Stamina costs by 2 per rank.
+Your Weapon Focus ability applies to all weapons, only needing to be taken once, and it only increases Stamina costs by 2.5 (rounded down) per rank.

-Additionally, that ability's limit is changed to (DEX \-30)/20, maximum 4\.
+Additionally, that ability's limit is changed to (DEX \- 30)/20.
 If you take this after creation, you may refund your extra Weapon Focus.

 ### **Weight Trainer**